Home Mega Drive [Genisis] Super Nintendo [SNES] Sega Master System Nintendo [NES] Reviews Arcade Downloads Links

 Double Clutch + Joe Montana Football

-VHS style cases
+VHS cases

 Mmmkay I have no idea whats going on here, but for some reason Ozisoft released a few games with a vhs case variant.
 The case is a regular VHS cassette tape case with a new cover to match (notice the blue border around 3 edges of the image instead of 2).
 One can only assume it was because Sega Ozisoft either ran low on standard Mega Drive cases, or because it was cheaper.